nhsengland/it-standards/security/acceptable-cloud-tools.md

 To reduce the likelihood of false alerts on the app, turn off the app's Bluetooth mode.
 Do this when:

--   You are working in environments with protective Covid measures in-place, for example plexiglass separators.
+-   You are working in environments with protective COVID-19 measures in-place, for example plexiglass separators.
--   You need to leave your personal or work device in a locker, for example during a sports activity or to work in a secure MoJ facility.
+-   You need to leave your personal or work device in a locker, for example during a sports activity or to work in a secure facility.

 ## Other tools